-- Single-use Dialyzer and tubing for every patient.
-This helps to minimize and prevents infections.
-We do not reuse the
+- Single-use dialyzer and tubing for every patient.
+This helps to minimize and prevent infections.
+We do not reuse the dialyzer.

 - Special dialysis couches at each individual station.

-- Daily monitoring and audit of patient and machines.
+- Daily monitoring and audit of patients and machines.

-- Personal & Individual attention by Senior doctors.
+- Personal & Individual attention from senior doctors.

 - Specialized training & practice for the dialysis team member to carry out cannulations in OT and on mannequins.